 Like your current ratio, if your quick ratio is less than 1.0, you may run into trouble if your liabilities become due.

-Debt ratios show investors your company’s ability to meet your long-term debt obligations.
+Debt ratios indicate your company’s ability to meet long-term debt obligations.

 Your debt-equity ratio looks at the relationship between capital you’ve borrowed and capital you’ve raised through investors.